mengshyu/mengshyu/README.md

 - I'm Ph.D. candidate in Computer Science Department at NTHU
 - I'm Visiting scholar in Machine Learning Department at CMU

-My research interests include compilers and runtimes for deep learning accelerators, architecture/performance evaluations, and compiler designs and optimizations.
+My research interests include machine learning compilers with hardware and software co-design.

 <!--
 **mengshyu/mengshyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.